DTravkov/telegram_bitrix_automation/README.md

 - Registered an official Telegram bot via [BotFather](https://t.me/botfather)
 - Obtained the bot token from BotFather
 - A Bitrix24 webhook URL with sufficient privileges for CRM and tasks methods
-- Activate Leads tab in the CRM panel of your Bitrix24
+- Activated Leads tab in the CRM panel of your Bitrix24

 ## Installation & Setup